mrtaalebi/occ/README.md

 * ### Make things easy
   - Wrap openconnect cert check so **you won't get troubled with a non-trusted cert-signature**
   - Short commandline arguments
-  - Save all vpn servers available for you and **let occ choose one of them randomly** when you're not sure which one to connect
+  - Save all vpn servers available (vpnlist) and **let occ choose one of them randomly** when you're not sure which one to connect
   </br>
 * ### Connect to the best server
   - Possibility to **run a ping test on all available vpn servers** and choose the best one to connect